Welcome to Fox Class

 Welcome to Fox Class.
-We are Year 5 children (aged 9-10 years) and there are 15 children in our class.
-Our teacher is Miss Plummer and she is helped by our higher level teaching assistant, Mrs McCabe.
-We are taught in our single-aged class on a morning and then merge with Badger Class (Year 6) on an afternoon.
+We are Year 5 children (aged 9-10 years) and there are 23 children in our class.
+Our teacher is Mrs Shand and she is helped by our teaching assistant, Miss Gardner.
+We are taught in a ‘pod’ with Badger Class (Year 6) so we also work with Mrs Howey.

 To find out what we will be doing this year look at the Our Curriculum section of our website.
 To help us with our spelling and reading look at the phonics and reading section of our website.
 As we get older, we access the internet more and school wants us to stay safe online.
 To find out how you can support us in staying safe online, checkout the E-Safety section of our website.